 The strong, broad foundation in engineering and biomedical sciences in the first two years is followed by in-depth study in an area of each student's choosing.
 Three general areas of concentration are available:

 Students who wish, have the opportunity to participate in biomedical engineering research during their undergraduate program.

 The Undergraduate Handbook is the overall guide to the baccalaureate program.

 Additional advising information is available to support decision making for both current and future students.

 Admission to the program is by secondary application that is separate from the standard University application.
 You will not be considered an applicant for the BME program until both (2) applications are submitted.

 The Bachelor of Science in Biomedical Engineering Program is accredited by the Engineering Accredittion Commission of ABET, http://www.abet.org.

 Current Enrollment and Graduation Statistics

-- As of Fall 2013, there are 91 students enrolled in the BSBME Program divided over 4 cohorts
+- As of Fall 2016, there are 89 students enrolled in the BSBME Program divided over four cohorts plus super-seniors (1).

 - The first cohort of students graduated in May 2014, and a total of 59 students have been conferred BSBME degrees since program inception.